CLASS OF

 A Baltimore Sun blog has a long, interesting article about George.
 See it by clicking HERE

+My current project is electronically rounding up the 15 members of my Plebe Summer Crew.
+As I have told others, I check the declining number of brain cells by trying to recall the people who were with me during those challenging weeks of our transition.
+Try it for yourself: See how many of the names of the 15 boys in your plebe summer crew you can remember.
 I don't know about you, but that left my brain bent as I struggled to name more than three.
 One more thing: A photo of Dave's "Go USNA" California license plate has been added to the gallery of more than 20 vanity plates and their owners on our web site: Click Here to see them.
 If you have such a display of pride and spirit on your vehicle, send a photo to our Webmaster Steve Coester at scoester@cfl.rr.com .

 Linda and Jerry Smith are on a multi-month cruise on their Gemini 105Mc Catamaran, traveling the Intracoastal Waterway from Annapolis down to the Florida Keys.
 I had met them a couple of years ago via email after Ollie Donelan had suggested to Linda that she contact me for my birding photographs.
 Linda is an avid birder.
 They contacted Yvonne and me along the way and again when they anchored in Cocoa, FL, on December 17.
 We met face to face for the first time in quaint Cocoa Village for a nice dinner and lots of USNA and Navy stories.
 Jerry said he sort of remembered me from the Academy but my mind wasn't that sharp.
 We had lots of common acquaintances from USNA and Jerry's Naval Aviation service -- particularly his squadron mates, Ollie Donelan, Lee Pekary and Vern Browne.
 The next day I took them and their friends from Annapolis who have a second home near us to the Viera Wetlands where the birds cooperated and we had a wonderful morning of birding.
 Later, Yvonne had a great lunch prepared for us at our home.
 We all gathered on their boat for cocktails and more tall tales while watching the sun set.
 It's always wonderful to greet classmates whether we knew each other before or not.
 The Academy bond is so strong and the tales so outrageous.
 It was a fine way to spend a couple of days.
 Here are some photos from their visit.
 The first shows Yvonne, Jerry, Linda, and me.
 The second is their catamaran "Bongo."
 The third pictures Jerry and Linda.